 In a large bowl, combine the flour, baking powder, salt, sugar, cheese, and beer; stir to blend the ingredients.
 Pour the mixture into a greased 8 x 5-inch loaf pan.
-Set the pan aside for 30 minutes.
+Set the pan aside for 15 to 20 minutes.
 (The dough will not rise, this just allows the beer to ferment, as yeast would in regular bread.)

 Preheat the oven to 350 degrees F.